SplitMAC: Wireless Split Learning over Multiple Access Channels: Optimization of Device Grouping for SplitMAC

 \begin{IEEEproof} See Appendix~\ref{Apdx:Prop1}. \end{IEEEproof} Without loss of generality, we set $\textsf{SNR}_{i_1} \leq \textsf{SNR}_{i_2}$.
 Then, from Theorem~1, the objective function of the problem (P1) is simplified as

 Now, we further characterize the objective function in \eqref{eq:obj_pair} in two extreme cases: (i) a high SNR scenario (i.e., ${\sf SNR}_k \gg 1$) and (ii) a low SNR scenario (i.e., ${\sf SNR}_k \ll 1$).
 We then develop two algorithms for determining the optimal device pairing in each scenario.
+In the remainder of this subsection, we assume that the indices of $N$ devices are sorted in SNR-increasing order, i.e.,